 It is very unlikely you will feel unable to continue with a video consultation, but if this does happen you can leave at any time, however, your consultation fees may still apply.

 Generally, you will receive a bill for the Telehealth consultation - we are working out the details but may ask you to submit your payment via PayPal prior to the consultation.

 The insurance industry may offer reimbursement for a telehealth visit.
 It will depend on your company.
-However, we will require payment before the telehealth visit before the video conference starts.
 We can help you submit any fees for the visit, if you need reimbursement from a health service account or your insurance company.

 If you are using a desktop PC, you will need the following: